ScottKirvan/FreeWPC/README.md

 This repo hasn't been active for quite a long time.
-I'm looking into using it in conjunction with another project I'm developing, so I've started investigating what it's going to take to get all these pieces (FreeWPC to create ROMS, VPinMAME to run them, and our Unreal plugin to emplement the virutal tables) up and running together.
+I'm looking into using it in conjunction with another project I'm developing, so I've started investigating what it's going to take to get all these pieces (FreeWPC to create ROMS, VPinMAME to run them, and our Unreal plugin to implement the virutal tables) up and running together.

-For now, I'm just going to try to get the repository modernized a bit, and as I do my research I'll drop notes here.
+For now, I'm just going to try to get the repository updated a bit, and as I do my research I'll drop notes here.

-The links on the site point to oddchnage.com/freewpc, which doesn't appear to exist any longer.
+The links on the site point to oddchnage.com/freewpc, which doesn't exist any longer.
 There is an
 [archived version](https://web.archive.org/web/20110929084558/http://www.oddchange.com/freewpc/)
 which may be older than the repository code.
 The FAQ and other documentation may prove useful.